NLnetLabs/rotonda/design docs/filtering-design-survey.md

     // only checks if the prefix exists, not if it
     // makes sense.
-    filter-term irrdb-valid for route {
+    term irrdb-valid for route {
         with irr_customers;
         from {
             found_prefix.matches;